eldorado230/PyMoviePrint/README.md

     *   **Grid Layout**: Arranges thumbnails in a standard grid.
     *   **Timeline Layout**: Arranges thumbnails proportionally to shot duration (requires shot detection mode).
 *   **Customizable Grid Layout**:
-    *   Define the number of columns.
+    *   Define the number of columns or rows.
     *   Set a target width for individual thumbnails (overrides automatic sizing).
     *   Limit the maximum number of frames to include in the print.
 *   **Customizable Timeline Layout**: